netscaler/netscaler-terraform-modules/README.md

 > :round_pushpin:For ADC configurations post deployment , check out [ADC Terraform Provider](https://github.com/citrix/terraform-provider-citrixadc) or [Hashicorp registry](https://registry.terraform.io/providers/citrix/citrixadc/latest)

 > :envelope: For any immediate issues or help , reach out to us at appmodernization@citrix.com !

+# Beginners Guide to Terraform Cloud Scripts

+VPX in AWS - You can get started with
+VPX in Azure - You can get started with
+VPX in GCP - You can get started with
+VPX in ESXi - You can get started with